Musalia Mudavadi: 2017 general elections

-2022 General Elections
+2022 general elections

 After the 2017 General Election, the NASA presidential candidate Raila Odinga decided to swear himself in.
 Mudavadi refused to be part of the swearing-in, terming it unconstitutional.
-On March 9, 2018, Odinga had signed an armistice with President Uhuru Kenyatta.
+On 9 March 2018, Odinga had signed an armistice with President Uhuru Kenyatta.
 Since 2018, Mudavadi chose to remain in Opposition.

 In March 2021 Mudavadi strategically aligned with the other two NASA Principals Kalonzo Musyoka and Moses Wetang’ula, and KANU Chairman Gideon Moi, to form the One Kenya Alliance (OKA).

-Mudavadi supported the presidential candidature of the Deputy President William Ruto and they won the August 9, 2022 General Election against Raila Odinga who had the support of incumbent President Uhuru Kenyatta, with a majority under the Kenya Kwanza Alliance (KKA) that he had formed while still in OKA.
+Mudavadi supported the presidential candidature of the Deputy President William Ruto and they won the 9 August 2022 General Election against Raila Odinga who had the support of incumbent President Uhuru Kenyatta, with a majority under the Kenya Kwanza Alliance (KKA) that he had formed while still in OKA.